aradinka/aradinka.github.io/content/ds-interview.md

 	- survival analysis
 	- data viz

-General AI ML question
+## General AI ML question
+- confussion matrix

-General stats question
+## General stats question
 - statistical significance
 - [[hypothesis-testing]] testing
 	- 2 types of error, the consequence, which one is better for what case